 The films can be used in training and educational settings.
 The films can also be used directly with young people from Year 6 upwards (Lucy's Story) and with parents.
 It is hoped that they give an insight into the experience of young people who have been groomed and exploited.
 There is a workbook available to assist you when you are using the films with young people, parents and staff.

 You can access the films which are available in English, British Sign Language, Roma and with Polish and Slovak subtitles by emailing firstname.lastname@example.org.
 You will be asked to complete an undertaking agreeing not to upload the films onto open access websites.

 Once the agreement has been signed you’ll receive a password to access all nine films on this website.

-The BLAST Project, with input from Derby primary schools and other CSE professionals, has produced CSE resources for use with pupils in Years 5 and 6 (ages 9 to 11).
+The Basis along with the BLAST Project, with input from Derby primary schools and other CSE professionals, have produced a gender neutral CSE resources for use with pupils in Years 5 and 6 (ages 9 to 11).
 The Alright Charlie? resources aim to help pupils develop an understanding about the warning signs of grooming in an age appropriate way.
-They are for use with boys and girls and include guidance for professionals, a workbook for pupils, a film and an accompanying poster.
+They are for use with boys and girls and include guidance for professionals, a workbook for pupils and a film.